ACCESS-NRI/CMWG_workshop_2025/README.md

     - Compute Size: `medium`
     - Project: `nf33`
     - Storage: `gdata/nf33`
+3. Click "Show advanced settings" and populate the following fields:
+   - Module directories: `/g/data/xp65/public/modules`
+   - Modules: `conda/analysis3 openmpi`
-3. Click `Launch` to launch the ARE JupyterLab session.
+5. Click `Launch` to launch the ARE JupyterLab session.

 Once the ARE session is active, it will appear in the `My Interactive Sessions` section of your ARE dashboard.
 Simply click `Open JupyterLab` to access the session.